Frank A. Cipolla

-Frank A. Cipolla was an American military officer who served as a brigadier general in the United States Army.
+Frank A. Cipolla is an American retired military officer who served as a brigadier general in the United States Army.

 Early life and education

 A native of Wilson, New York, Cipolla is a graduate of Pennsylvania State University.

 Career

 Cipolla originally enlisted in the United States Army at Fort Polk in Vernon Parish, Louisiana, in 1972.
 He was commissioned an officer in 1977.
 Soon, he went on to serve various assignments and commands with the 98th Division.
 Additionally, he has held assignments at Fort Leonard Wood in Pulaski County, Missouri, and The Pentagon.
 In 2004, he was deployed to serve in the Iraq War.

 Cipolla served as the Deputy Commanding General of the 88th Regional Support Command at Fort McCoy in Monroe County, Wisconsin, until 2012.
 Previously, he has held commands at Fort Totten in Queens County, New York, and Fort Snelling in Hennepin County, Minnesota.

 He retired on 30 June 2012.